Last Update August 4th, 2014

 The basic steps needed to start a fashion blog

 Now that we’ve got the scary learn-the-hard-way-grasshopper lessons out of the way we can get into some practical matters.
-To start a fashion blog and make it truly awesome you will want to follow these basic steps (there’s more detail afterwards):
+Knowing how to start a fashion blog and make it truly awesome means following these basic steps (there’s more detail afterwards):